Have you wondered how much you should charge for your freelance writing rates?

 1. Do freelance writers get paid?

-For some reason, people still don’t believe that people get paid to write words online.
-Even though I’ve been doing this for years people act surprised when I tell them freelance writing is one of my main streams of income.
+But for some reason, people still don’t believe that people get paid to write words online.
+Even though I’ve been doing this since 2017, people act surprised when I tell them freelance writing is one of my main streams of income.

 At the end of the day, yes, freelance writers get paid!
 In the beginning, you might have to take a lower rate while you’re building yourself up but it won’t last forever.
 The good news is that you can scale your business quickly (you got this newbie writers).

 2. How much to charge for a 500 word article?